zwilsoncc/docs/pages/docs/getting-started/secrets.md

 ## Secrets with New Lines

-Sometimes, you need to add secrets which has new lines (or any other special characters) in them (eg: certificates).
+Sometimes, you need to add secrets which have newlines (or any other special characters) in them (eg: certificates).
 But you won't be able to add them by simply using `now secrets add`.

 Instead, you can encode the secret into [Base64](https://en.wikipedia.org/wiki/Base64) before adding it.
 Here's how you could do that on Mac/Linux with a single command: